elxecutor/elxtract/README.md

 ## ⚠️ Legal Notice

 This tool is for educational and personal use only.
 Please respect YouTube's Terms of Service and copyright laws.
 Users are responsible for ensuring they have the right to download content.

-## � Bug Reports

-Found a bug?
-Please create an issue with:
-- Steps to reproduce
-- Expected vs actual behavior
-- Browser and OS information
-- Error messages (if any)

 ## 📄 License